Gladiator Begins

 Gladiator Begins (剣闘士 グラディエータービギンズ, Kentōshi Guradiētā Biginzu) is a fighting game developed by Japanese studio GOSHOW and published in Japan by Acquire on January 14, 2010, and in North America by Aksys Games on September 14.
 It is the prequel to the 2005 video game Colosseum: Road to Freedom, which was originally released for the PlayStation 2.

 Plot

 Marcus Aurelius Antoninus was the last of the "Five Good Emperors".
 He was gifted with a brilliant mind, and his influence brought peace, both at home and abroad.
 However, as Marcus entered his final years, the question of succession was raised, and tempers flared.
 A secret feud has flared up between the aristocrats and soldiers who supported Commodus, Marcus' son and chosen heir, and those who supported General Cassius.
 The feud grows more desperate, and less secret, with each passing day.
 As Rome's days of peace begin to draw to a close, a new gladiator arrives at the Colosseum.

-Main characters

-The Player: The player is described by others as calm in the face of challenge and death.
-Starting out as a simple slave and gladiator, the player gradually becomes a powerful warrior and earns the attention of several powerful Roman patrons.
-Eventually, they gain the notice of the future emperor Commodus himself.
-Through these connections, the player would play a small yet impactful role on the history of the Roman empire.

-Magerius: The lanista of the Ludus Magerius and the owner of the player at the beginning of the game.
-At this time, he had to begin anew after a match led to the deaths of most of his gladiators.
-His only real concern is the money earned by his gladiators and he tends to ignore their personal affairs.
-Magerius has many connections to other ludi and gladiatorial event planners, which he uses in the hopes of obtaining a patron for the player.
-He was also the player's owner in the Colosseum: Road to Freedom.

-Commodus: The upcoming Emperor of Rome.
-Thinking himself the reincarnation of Hercules, he is preparing to become the ruler of the Roman Empire.
-In truth, he is hedonistic and arrogant, alienating many allies who are genuinely out for his best interests.
-Despite his flaws, he holds great confidence in the player who would help him in his rise to power.
-Commodus would eventually send the player to assassinate his greatest rival, General Cassius.
-Should the player decide to remain in Commodus' service afterwards, the young emperor would appoint them as a captain of the Praetorian Guard.
-Commodus' hedonistic pursuits gradually destroyed the peace his father had worked so hard for, earning him the wrath of the Senate.
-Commodus becomes increasingly paranoid after surviving numerous assassination attempts.
-In the end, he finds himself trusting only his sister Lucilla and the player.